ivyallie/ivyallie.github.io/_posts/2021-12-24-video_essays.md

 - [The Typographic Legacy of Microsoft](https://www.youtube.com/watch?v=LndgfGjGImw) by Linus Boman.
 From Arial and Georgia to Trebuchet and Comic Sans, Microsoft's typography has become as pervasive as plastic in today's world.
 This is a great overview of the typefaces Microsoft has created and their outsize influence on graphic design.

+- [Bliss - The Story of Windows XP's Famous Default Wallpaper](https://www.youtube.com/watch?v=N_rildi0Izs) by Michael MJD.
+A surprisingly touching and heartfelt homage to the history and legacy of the green hills that appeared in (arguably) the most famous photograph of all time.

 ## Miscellaneous